Urinary tract infection in girls - aftercare

 What to Expect at Home

-Symptoms of urinary tract infection (UTI) should begin to improve within 1 to 2 days of starting antibiotics in most girls.
+Symptoms of a urinary tract infection (UTI) should begin to improve within 1 to 2 days of starting antibiotics in most girls.
 The advice below may not be as accurate for girls with more complex problems.

 Treating the Infection